John Beardsley (colonel): Charges

 Colonel William Lloyd of the 6th Ohio Cavalry Regiment stated that Beardsley ordered the 6th Ohio to stop straggling infantry, and then being shelled by artillery while in position.
-Lloyd then stated:
+Lloyd then stated, "[W]e were shortly thereafter ordered to withdraw, and with the brigade, conducted by Colonel Beardsley, we moved on toward Centerville with the then retreating army."

-When Alfred Pleasonton received the complaint, he forwarded the charges to the Cavalry Corps HQ demanding that Beardsley be removed as he wasn't fit to command due to his characteristics but before he was discharged, Beardsley resigned from all posts on March 14 with the HQ speedily accepting his resignation 2 days later with it being officially recognized on April 8.
+When Alfred Pleasonton received the complaint, he forwarded the charges to the Cavalry Corps HQ demanding that Beardsley be removed as he was not fit to command, but before he could be discharged, Beardsley resigned from all posts on March 14, with his resignation being speedily accepted two days later, with it being officially recognized on April 8.

 Later years

 Beardsley's actual reasons for resigning were initially covered up before being fully documented as Beardsley returned to Athens to be a farmer and as a trust agent.
 He died on February 18, 1906, and was buried in Athens Rural Cemetery.